RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 Pavesich, an artist by profession, sued claiming that he "never has had a policy of life insurance with the defendant company," and that the publication "tends to bring plaintiff into ridicule before the world, and especially with his friends and acquaintances, who know that he has no policy in the defendant company."

-The publication is a “trespass upon plaintiff's right of privacy, and was caused by breach of confidence and trust reposed” in the defendant Adams.
-The prayer was for damages in the sum of $25,000.
-The petition was demurred to generally, and specially on the grounds that there was a misjoinder of defendants and causes of action, that no facts were set forth from which malice can be inferred, and that no special damages were alleged.
-The court sustained the general demurrer, and the plaintiff excepted.
+The Georgia Supreme Court held:

+> The publication of a picture of a person, without his consent, as a part of an advertisement, for the purpose of exploiting the publisher's business, is a violation of the right of privacy of the person whose picture is reproduced, and entitles him to recover, without proof of special damage.

 Eventually, this "likeness" branch of the "right of privacy" was refined.
 The notion of "hurt feelings" caused by gossip or intrusive technology persisted in other branches of the privacy tort (intrusion, false light, publication of private facts), but the right of publicity took a different turn.
 An individual's name, image, and likeness became a species of property to be licensed.

+In [*Haelan Labs v.
+Topps Chewing Gum* (2d Cir.
+1953](http://scholar.google.com/scholar_case?case=1821155283282557167), the Second Circuit officially named the new right:

+> This right might be called a "right of publicity."
+For it is common knowledge that many prominent persons (especially actors and ballplayers), far from having their feelings bruised through public exposure of their likenesses, would feel sorely deprived if they no longer received money for authorizing advertisements, popularizing their countenances, displayed in mewspapers, magazines, busses, trains and subways.
+This right of publicity would usually yield them no money unless it could be made the subject of an exclusive grant which barred any other advertizer from using their pictures.

+The *Haelan* case and a famous law review article by [Melville B. Nimmer, *The Right of Publicity*](http://scholarship.law.duke.edu/lcp/vol19/iss2/6/) (1954), both took viewed "right of publicity" as akin to a property interest, rather than a privacy tort.

 ### Eugene Volokh

 ###### FREEDOM OF SPEECH AND THE RIGHT OF PUBLICITY

-> The right of publicity, in the words of the Restatement (Third) of Unfair Competition section 46, bars people from "appropriat[ing] the commercial value of a person's identity by using without consent the person’s name, likeness, or other indicia of identity for purposes of trade."
+> The right of publicity, in the words of the Restatement (Third) of Unfair Competition section 46, bars people from "appropriat[ing] the commercial value of a person's identity by using without consent the person's name, likeness, or other indicia of identity for purposes of trade."
 Similarly, statutes such as California Civil Code section 3344 bar "us[ing] another's name, voice, signature, photograph, or likeness, in any manner, on or in products, merchandise, or goods, or for purposes of advertising or selling, or soliciting purchases of, products, merchandise, goods or services."

 > Under standard First Amendment doctrine, this definition can't be accepted at face value—and in fact many lower courts have held that the First Amendment precludes right of publicity liability in many cases.
 For instance, an unauthorized biography is certainly a "product" and an item in "trade" that benefits from the "commercial value of [its subject's] identity"; it uses the subject’s name and often his photograph in goods (the biography itself); and yet unauthorized biographies are constitutionally protected from liability.
 Likewise for magazine or newspaper articles that focus on or mention unconsenting subjects, and that may often even include the subject's name and likeness on the front page as a means of capitalizing on the "commercial value" of the subject's identity.

 > Eugene Volokh, *Freedom of Speech and the Right of Publicity*, Houston Law Review 40 (2003)

 ## Major Right Of Publicity Cases